 *Meet the Author*

-“Andrew is a recent graduate from UC Berkeley and has worked as a coach for Leadership Inspirations for the past 5 years.
+“Andrew is a recent graduate from the University of Chicago Law School, with a BS from UC Berkeley and has worked as a coach for Leadership Inspirations since 2013.
 At UC Berkeley, he worked as the Office Management Coordinator for the LEAD Center where he developed a passion for empowering others to be confident, successful leaders.
 His hobbies include reading, bullet journaling, and snacks.”